galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-binning/turorial.md

 # Prepare analysis history and data

-MetaBAT2 takes metagenomic sequencing data as input, typically in the form of assembled contigs in fasta format and coverage information in bam format.
-Specifically, MetaBAT2 requires two input files:
+MetaBAT 2 takes metagenomic sequencing data as input, typically in the form of assembled contigs in fasta format and coverage information in bam format.
+Specifically, MetaBAT 2 requires two input files:

 - A fasta file containing the assembled contigs, which can be generated from raw metagenomic sequencing reads using an assembler such as MEGAHIT, SPAdes, or IDBA-UD.

 - A bam file containing the read coverage information for each contig, which can be generated from the same sequencing reads using mapping software such as Bowtie2 or BWA.

-MetaBAT2 also requires a configuration file specifying various parameters and options for the binning process, such as the minimum contig length, the maximum number of clusters to generate, and the maximum expected contamination level.
+MetaBAT 2 also requires a configuration file specifying various parameters and options for the binning process, such as the minimum contig length, the maximum number of clusters to generate, and the maximum expected contamination level.

 To run binning, we first need to get the data into Galaxy.
 Any analysis should get its own Galaxy history.
 So let's start by creating a new one: